centreon/centreon-documentation/en/integrations/plugin-packs/procedures/virtualization-nutanix-snmp.md

 ### UNKNOWN: SNMP GET Request : Timeout

-If you get this error, it might indicate that some equipment are blocking the communication between your poller and the Nutanix appliance.
+If you get this error, it may indicate that some flows are blocked between the Centreon Poller and the Nutanix appliance.

-It could also means that your Centreon configuration doesn't reflect the SNMP configuration on the Nutanix side (version, community).
+It can also mean that the Centreon host configuration doesn't reflect the SNMP configuration on Nutanix side (version, community).

 ### UNKNOWN: SNMP GET Request : Cant get a single value.

-You may get this error when SNMP rights are not wide enough.
+You may get this error when SNMP privileges are not wide enough.
 You can check that the SNMP community used in your command line has enough rights to walk the Nutanix entreprise SNMP branch: .1.3.6.1.4.1.41263.

 You can use the snmpwalk utilities which is provided through net-snmp package.